pirapira/reasonable-manifest/README.md

 3.2.
 Mathematical theorems, whose statements I understand, are reasonable.

 3.3.
-Mathematical thorems, whose proofs I don't understand, can be reasonable.
+Mathematical theorems, whose proofs I don't understand, can be reasonable.

 3.3.1.
 Therefore I don't behave like some mathematicians, who are only willing to work with theorems whose proofs they understand.